Anzu3103/Anzu3103/README.md

 - Hi, I’m Elsa Suxo
-- I’m interested in IT Support, Cybersecurity and data management.
+- I’m interested in Computer System Administration, IT Support and Cybersecurity.
-- I’m currently studying Computer Engineering.
+- I’m Computer Engineering.
 - On this Github you can see some projects that I have done during my career (individual and team).

 <!---